tarek-elias/file_combiner/README.md

 # File Combiner 🔵
 Python program to help combine multiple datasets files into one file.
 Currenly, only CSV files are supported.
+(This program is still under-development and not tested on large files)

 ## Current Stage 🧰
 A very basic script is under development, with a basic GUI written in Tkinter.